yogami/AIVoiceTranslator/CI-CD-SETUP.md

 2. Scroll down to "Developer settings" and click on it
 3. Click on "Personal access tokens" → "Tokens (classic)"
 4. Click "Generate new token" → "Generate new token (classic)"
-5. Give your token a name (e.g., "Benedictaitor Replit Integration")
+5. Give your token a name (e.g., "AIVoiceTranslator Replit Integration")
 6. Select the "repo" scope to allow managing repositories
 7. Click "Generate token"
 8. Copy the token that appears (you won't be able to see it again!)